eventide-project/docs/user-guide/writing/substitute.md

 Causes `MessageStore::ExpectedVersion::Error` to be raised upon the next invocation of the writer.

-## Determine If a Message Was Replied To
+## Determine If a Message Is a Reply

 ``` ruby
 replied?(message=nil, blk)